 How do tropical cyclones get their names?

-Tropical cyclones are named to help with communication about these dangerous storms.
-Names also raise the profile of the cyclone, heightening public awareness and reducing confusion if multiple cyclones occur at the same time.
+Tropical cyclones are given names to help with communication about these dangerous storms.
+Names also raise the profile of the cyclone, increasing people's awareness and reducing confusion if multiple cyclones occur at the same time.
 So, how do cyclones get their names?

 AskBOM video: How do tropical cyclones get their names?

-If a cyclone severely impacts the coast, resulting in significant damage and potentially loss of life (e.g. Larry in 2006 and Tracy in 1974), its name is permanently retired from the list and replaced with another of the same gender and first letter.
+If a cyclone severely affects the coast, causing significant damage and potentially loss of life its name is permanently retired from the list and replaced with another of the same gender and first letter.
+Two examples are Larry in 2006 and Tracy in 1974.
 It can take over ten years from the time a name is put on the list to when it is first used to name a cyclone.

 The Australian legacy